OJB-Quantum/BlenderPy-Scripts/README.md

 # BlenderPy-Scripts-for-Science
-For visualiation of imported or generated data in Blende.
+For visualization of imported or generated data in Blende.

 One example workflow for visualizing calculated molecular structures goes like this: calculate model >> export .mol file >> import .mol into converter (Open Babel) >> export .pdb >> import .pdb into Blender ([Atomic Blender](https://docs.blender.org/manual/en/latest/addons/import_export/mesh_atomic.html)) >> adjust model geometry attributes as needed >> configure render settings >> render >> export as video or image file.
 (Make sure that the Atomic Blender add-on is enabled under EDIT tab >> PREFERENCES so that you can import a .pdb file.
 Additionally, the xyz file format may be substituted in place of the pdb since Blender can accept both).